nitad54448/yappari-5-1/README.md

     save_config

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
-You can try it, if you don't have spurious points. the command is :
+You can try it, if you don't have spurious points.
+The command is :

     spline>>128